ibm-cloud-docs/watson-assistant/web-chat-config.md

 :   You can configure how and when the web chat offers offers suggestions to customers when the assistant isn't delivering what they expect.
 For more information, see [Configuring suggestions](/docs/watson-assistant?topic=watson-assistant-web-chat-suggestions).

 Security
-:   You can protect your users' information by enabling security on the **Security** tab.
-For more information about how web chat security works, see [Securing the web chat](/docs/watson-assistant?topic=watson-assistant-web-chat-security).
+:   You can protect your users' private information and prevent unauthorized messages to your assistant by enabling security on the **Security** tab.
+For more information about web chat security and how it works, see [Security](/docs/watson-assistant?topic=watson-assistant-web-chat-architecture-security).